Watch The Great Tiny Desk Contest Entries We Saw This Week

 You can now watch all the entries coming in as we moderate them: Browse by state, by city or by genre and discover someone new.
 Before you do, check out some great entries we discovered this week.

-Caleb De Capser, "Good Boy"
+Caleb De Casper, "Good Boy"

-"If I feel terrible," Austin glam-punk Caleb De Capser confesses with a bare face, "I want to look terrible.
+"If I feel terrible," Austin glam-punk Caleb De Casper confesses with a bare face, "I want to look terrible.
 And tonight, I want to look terrible."
-There's a history that De Capser is part of, from Paris is Burning to Nicki Minaj, of dressing room vanities as a space for total, unabashed vulnerability from even the most steadfast performers.
+There's a history that De Casper is part of, from Paris is Burning to Nicki Minaj, of dressing room vanities as a space for total, unabashed vulnerability from even the most steadfast performers.

 Come to De Casper's entry video for the masterful mini-documentary before he gets on stage; stay for his performance of "Good Boy," a sultry disco romp about a garçon fatale.
 De Casper vamps on that stage sure-footed and effervescent, belying his prior confessional with camp and glitz like the icons before him. — Joshua Bote